You type out your thoughts and ideas.

 At the time, it seemed like a great strategy.

-Yet as I worked to build the blog’s brand, my own brand became obscure, »
+Yet as I worked to build the blog’s brand, my own brand became obscure, both to myself and to others.
+My professional identity became fused with the blog’s identity.
+I didn’t only write the »